Sheena Bora murder case: Arrest and aftermath

-On 25 August 2015, Mumbai Police arrested Indrani Mukerjea accusing her of murdering Sheena.
+On 25 August 2015, Mumbai Police arrested Indrani Mukerjea, accusing her of murdering Sheena.
 Indrani was charged under sections 302 (murder), 201 (disposing evidence or giving false statements), 363 (kidnapping) and 34 (common intention) of the Indian Penal Code and taken to the Bandra Metropolitan Magistrates' court, which remanded her in police custody.
 On 26 August 2015, Indrani's ex-husband Sanjeev was also arrested in Kolkata and charged under sections 364 (kidnapping), 302 (murder), 201 (causing disappearance of evidence) and 120-B (conspiracy) of the Indian Penal Code in the same case.
 Sanjeev allegedly confessed to the offences charged.
 Peter Mukerjea was arrested on 19 November 2015, on charges related to Sheena Bora's murder and was also accused of siphoning company funds into a bank account in Sheena Bora's name in Singapore.

+Rai led police to a location in Raigad where he said the body had been burned and disposed of, and there some charred remains of bones, a skull, and teeth were found.
+Investigators were unable to extract DNA from the teeth, but succeeded with a piece of femur.
+In September 2015, the femur DNA was reported to very closely match the DNA profile of Indrani Mukerjea, confirming the femur was from Indrani's biological child Sheena Bora.
+Testing to determine the paternity of Sheena and Mikhail had not yet been completed.
+A couple of weeks later, other samples collected in May 2012 were reported to not match.
+It was reported that the correct evidence for the other set of samples may have been lost, so the samples that did not match could have been from a different source.

+In 2022, the Bombay High Court granted bail to Indrani after 6 years as an undertrial, and said that of the 237 prosecution witnesses, 185 witnesses still remain to be examined, and there was no sign of the trial completing soon.

+She wrote a memoir entitled Unbroken, which extensively discussed the case from her perspective.
+It was published by HarperCollins in 2023.

+In July 2024, the CBI told the court that Sheena's remains have been found.

 In popular culture

-In 2016, Agnidev Chatterjee directed the movie Dark Chocolate to depict an "inspired" version of the "Sheena Bora murder case".
+In 2016, Agnidev Chatterjee directed the movie Dark Chocolate to depict a dramatised version of the Sheena Bora murder case.
 The film starred Mahima Chaudhary and Riya Sen as Indrani Mukherjee and Sheena Bora, respectively.

+On 29th February 2024, Netflix released a four-part documentary series on the case, called The Indrani Mukerjea Story: Buried Truth.